 Swiss-Belresort Watu Jimbar – Modern, luxurious, surrounded by pools, and close to the beach.

 Although not facing the sea, it is in a prime location for shops and cafés, and only a three-minute stroll to the beach.
 All precious space within this newish resort is occupied by buildings and the swimming pool, so there are no gardens.
-Deluxe rooms are so packed with furniture, appliances, and features (sometimes jacuzzis) that they might seem a little crowded.
+Deluxe rooms are packed with furniture, appliances, and features (sometimes jacuzzis).
 Those at ground-level are better, with patios leading to plunge pool areas that open out to the main shared pool.
 This pool is split-level, fringed by palm trees, and substantial enough to feature bridges to ‘islands’.
 And the lounge chairs that seem to float in the shallow end are particularly inviting.

 - Best Hotels in Bali

 - Where to Stay in Bali

 Swiss-Belresort Watu Jimbar – The Location